 (JollofNews) – As if being sacked as the acting Chief Justice of the Gambia is not enough, Joseph Wowo is facing the prospect of being investigated and prosecuted for corruption by the Nigerian anti-corruption commission.

 The Nigerian born judge was last Monday sent packing from his office by President Yahya Jammeh of the Gambia after he was allegedly caught on tape negotiating for half a million Dalasi bribe from a Gambian—based Dutch businessman over a land dispute case.

-Olarenwaju Suraju, chairman of the civil right group, accused Mr Wowo of exporting corruption to the Gambia and causing unimaginable shame and embarrassment to the image of Nigeria.
+Olarenwaju Suraju, chairman of the civil rights group, accused Mr. Wowo of exporting corruption to the Gambia and causing unimaginable shame and embarrassment to the image of Nigeria.

-He called on the anti-corruption body to investigate the matter as enshrined in the provisions of Section 13 of the ICPC Act, which states that: “Any person who receives anything which has been obtained by means of an act constituting a felony or misdemeanour, or by means of any act done at a place outside Nigeria would have constituted a felony or misdemeanour and which is an offence under the laws in force in the place where it was done, knowing the same to have been so obtained, is guilty of a felony”.
+He called on the anti-corruption body to investigate the matter as enshrined in the provisions of Section 13 of the ICPC Act, which states that: “Any person who receives anything which has been obtained by means of an act constituting a felony or misdemeanor, or by means of any act done at a place outside Nigeria would have constituted a felony or misdemeanor and which is an offense under the laws in force in the place where it was done, knowing the same to have been so obtained, is guilty of a felony”.

 He left for further studies in the US in 2001 but later returned to the Gambia at the end of his studies to become a high court judge in 2007.
 He was elevated to the Gambia Court of Appeal as a judge before being appointed president of the said court in November 2010 by President Yahya Jammeh.